netgroup-polito/CrownLabs/README.md

 ## Architecture

-CrownLabs relies on two major components:
+CrownLabs relies on two major high-level components:

-* **Frontend**, which is responsible to access Kubernetes API, guiding the user to creation of VMs.
-* **Laboratory Operator**, which reacts to LabInstances creation by creating the Kubernetes objects to launch the laboratory.
+* **The Backend Business Logic**, which provides the different CrownLabs functionalities and is implemented by custom Kubernetes operators (e.g. the Instance Operator);
+* **The Frontend Dashboard**, which interacts with the Kubernetes API Server and exposes the different CrownLabs custom resources through a graphical interface.

 A high-level representation of the main architectural building blocks composing CrownLabs is given by the following figure.
 Please notice that, for the sake of clarity, the figure depicts the elements essential for the provision of the actual service (i.e. remote computing labs), while leaving out with those more low-level or associated with the cluster operation (e.g monitoring).

 ![CrownLabs High-Level Architecture](documentation/architecture.svg)

+## Backend Business Logic

+The backend business logic providing the different CrownLabs functionalities is implemented by custom Kubernetes operators, while the data model is defined by means of CRDs.
+Specifically, the main backend components are:

+* the Instance Operator, which implements the logic to spawn new environments starting from predefined templates;
+* the Tenant Operator, which automates the management of CrownLabs users (i.e. tenants) and groups (i.e. workpaces);
+* the Bastion Operator, which configures an SSH bastion to provide command-line access to the environments.

+Furthermore, some additional components are leveraged to simplify and automate companion tasks, such as listing the available images and deleting stale environments.

+For more information regarding the CrownLabs backend, as well as for the deployment and configuration instructions, please refer to the corresponding [README](./operators/README.md).

-## External libraries
+## Frontend Dashboard

-In this project we leverage and modify two external libraries:

-* In the frontend component, we use a browser adaption of [Kubernetes JS Client](https://github.com/kubernetes-client/javascript) which is available only for server-side applications.
-This version is based on a fork from [Scality](https://github.com/scality/kubernetes-client-javascript/tree/browser) which added browser-side support.
-* The laboratory operator leverages the [Kubevirt](https://kubevirt.io/) library to create the VirtualMachineInstances.
+The frontend dashboard is the component responsible for providing access to the CrownLabs custom resources through an easy to use graphical interface.
+It allows final users to spawn new environments, as well as to define new templates.
+Additionally, privileged users can create, update and delete both tenant and workspace resources, effectively managing the permissions granted to access the system.

+The CrownLabs dashboard builds on top of [LiqoDash](https://github.com/liqotech/dashboard), a dynamic and general purpose dashboard designed to display and interact with Kubernetes resources.
+Specifically, it can be thought as a graphical kubectl, which directly interacts with the Kubernetes API server and provides access to both native and custom resources (i.e. those defined through CRDs).

+CrownLabs also leverages the possibility offered by the LiqoDash to easily create custom views, hence providing a more tailored interface for the specific use-case (e.g. display the available templates and start an instance of a given environment).
+Additionally, authentication is managed through an external OIDC identity provider integrated with Kubernetes, while the authorizations to access specific resources are granted leveraging the Kubernetes RBAC approach.

 # Installation